 If errors are listed that for some reason cannot be corrected, a file is provided to recreate the model information correctly, allowing a subsequent analysis to be run successfully.
+You may download this associated file from the user area of the LUSAS website.

-□ slope_stability_modelling_2d.vbs carries out the modelling of the example.
+Slope_stability_modelling_2D.lvb this carries out the modelling of the example.